 As a developer, one immediate benefit is that you suddenly have access to structured output from unstructured data.
 That means writing more familiar queries and building the visualizations your knowledge worker peers expect.

-Let’s look at this example visualization from the NLP tutorial in GraphGrid CDP’s documentation.
+Let’s look at this example visualization from the NLP tutorial in GraphGrid’s documentation.

 The green node at the left is the blob of unstructured data itself, grabbed from your data lake/warehouse.
 It’s exactly the kind of data that goes unutilized at most organizations explicitly because traditional development tools are too costly in time and complexity.

-The NLP service in GraphGrid CDP first processes the unstructured data into an
+The NLP service in GraphGrid first processes the unstructured data into an